dasmuli/cstatecharts/README.md

 ### Dependencies

-* C language, no specific OS, but the example is geared towards linux
+* C language, no specific OS, but the example is geared towards Linux
 * It uses parts from Protothread by Adam Dunkels, these are included.

 ### Installing